LBHackney-IT/lbh-core/README.md

 #### Sns Gateway
 The `SnsGateway` implementation of the `ISnsGateway` interface allows the easy publishing of an event message to an Sns topic.
 The `ISnsGateway` interface is made available by using the `AddSnsGateway()` extension method during your application start-up.

+#### Shared Classes
+- EntityEventSns - Model of the event message received by a function
+- EventData - Contains the data changed in an event
+- User - Contains information about a user triggering an event
+- EventTypes - Names all events we are currently using

 ### Validation